 We are to have compassion on sinners for whom Christ died, and we are also to keep ourselves “from being polluted by the world”—part of what constitutes “pure and faultless” religion (James 1:27).
 But we also realize that we are imperfect human beings and that the difference between us and God in regard to loving and hating is vast.
 Even as Christians, we cannot love perfectly, nor can we hate perfectly (i.e., without malice).
 But God can do both of these perfectly, because He is God.
 God can hate without any sinful intent.
 Therefore, He can hate the sin and the sinner in a perfectly holy way and still lovingly forgive the sinner at the moment of repentance and faith (Malachi 1:3; Revelation 2:6; 2 Peter 3:9).

 The Bible clearly teaches that God is love.
 First John 4:8–9 says, “Whoever does not love does not know God, because God is love.
 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.”
 Mysterious but true is the fact that God can perfectly love and hate a person at the same time.
 This means He can love him as someone He created and can redeem, as well as hate him for his unbelief and sinful lifestyle.
-We, as imperfect human beings, cannot do this; thus, we must remind ourselves to “love the sinner, hate the sin.”
+We, as imperfect human beings, cannot do this; thus, we must remind ourselves to “love the sinner; hate the sin.”

 It is not loving to allow a person to remain stuck in sin.
-It is not hateful to tell a person he/she is in sin.
+It is not hateful to tell a person he or she is in sin.
 In fact, the exact opposites are true.
-We love the sinner by speaking the truth in love.
+Sin leads to death (James 1:15), and we love the sinner by speaking the truth in love (Ephesians 4:15).
 We hate the sin by refusing to condone, ignore, or excuse it.